OSA413/Sonic4_ModLoader/README.txt

 Third party works
 ===================

-CbsEditor (from SonicAudioTools) by Skyth under MIT License. https://github.com/blueskythlikesclouds/SonicAudioTools
+CsbEditor (from SonicAudioTools) by Skyth under MIT License. https://github.com/blueskythlikesclouds/SonicAudioTools

 Read LICENSE-SonicAudioTools for license (should be included in distributable versions).